 Include a human element

 It’s hard to trust a faceless corporation.
-Millennials prefer a more human, personalised element to their business transactions.
+Millennials prefer a more human, personalized element to their business transactions.

 They don’t want to feel like just another faceless member of the crowd being pitched to.
 They want to foster a relationship and exploit the human side of business transactions as demonstrated through the below statistics.